beejjorgensen/cs344_curriculum/week06/project-6.md

     }

     while (b != NULL) {
+        // Uncomment the following line if you want to see the pointer values
         //printf("[%p:%d,%s]", b, b->size, b->in_use? "used": "free");
         printf("[%d,%s]", b->size, b->in_use? "used": "free");
         if (b->next != NULL) {